-Students attending the Learn and Earn Early College Program do not pay tuition, fees, transportation or other costs incidental to the program, except as may be required of other students attending public schools in the district.
+Students attending the Learn and Earn Early College Program do not pay tuition, fees, transportation or other costs fees incidental to the program, except as may be required of other students attending public schools in the district.

 The superintendent shall develop procedures consistent with this policy and the terms of the agreement governing operation of the program.
-Such procedures must include eligibility requirements and requirements for earning high school course credits.
+Such procedures must shall include eligibility requirements and requirements for earning high school course credits.

-D. OTHER CONCURRENT (OR DUAL) ENROLLMENT IN POST-SECONDARY INSTITUTIONS a.
-Student must be at least 16 years of age at the time of enrollment.
+D. OTHER CONCURRENT (OR DUAL) ENROLLMENT IN POST-SECONDARY INSTITUTIONS

-In addition to the general requirements in Section A, of the policy, students-may enroll concurrently in appropriate courses in a post-secondary institution of higher education (college, university, or community college) and the local high school under these conditions:
+In addition to the general requirements in Section A, of the policy, students not participating in an early college program may enroll concurrently in appropriate courses in a post-secondary institution of higher education (college, university, or community college) and the local high school under these conditions: